mattcooperdev/Wavey/README.md

 ### User Stories

-From the Epics, 38 User stories were developed.
+From the Epics, 24 User stories were developed.
 Each story was assigned a classification of Must-Have, Should-Have, Could-Have or Won't Have.
-Each story was also assigned user story points, based on my best estimation for the time/difficulty of completing each story.
-A combination of being new to story estimation, inexperience with Django and time constraints during development left me completing 61 story points from the initial total of 131.
-From the initial 131 points, 82 were for Could Have stories.
-A number of these stories were created based on an ideal scenario of building out the project whilst I knew in the time available it would be unlikely I would complete those stories.
-I will however revisit them at a later time for a redevelopment of the project.
-The full list of User Stories, seperated by those completed and those pushed to a future release is available on the project [kanban board](https://github.com/YesCoops/wavey/projects/1).
+Inexperience with Django and time constraints during development left me completing 23 of the 24 User stories.
+I will however revisit the project at a later time for improvement.
+All of this information is avaialble on this [kanban board](https://github.com/YesCoops/wavey/projects/1).

 These are the user stories that were completed within the projects first release, by Epic.